Marty Sargeant and Rodney B. Hanners

 Hanners served six years in the submarine force and was selected as the Submarine Group 5 junior officer of the year.

 “Leadership is a big deal in the military,” Hanners said.
-“They put a lot of time and energy into building your leadership, your ability to make decisions quickly and your ability to recognize when you’re in a worse situation.”
+“They put a lot of time and energy into building your leadership acumen, including being decisive, and your ability to motivate the enlisted crew to be at their best.”

 Sargeant said an unexpected and “overwhelming sense of purpose” while on a walking tour of Virginia Military Institute led him to the Air Force.